projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 The target system needs Ubuntu Desktop 20.04 LTS to run the Board Inspector tool.
-You can read the full instructions to download, create a bootable USB stick, and `Install Ubuntu desktop
+You can read the full instructions to download, create a bootable USB drive, and `Install Ubuntu desktop
 <https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview>`_ on the Ubuntu
 site.
 We'll provide a summary here: